 - March 31 (or 3 months after fiscal year end): File GST/HST return (if annual filer).

-- T3010 (Registered Charity Information Return): Must file no later than 6 months after the end of your fiscal period (Not calendar-based)
+- T3010 (Registered Charity Information Return): You must file it within 6 months after your fiscal period ends.
+Your fiscal period is not based on the calendar year

 - Examples: